-Research interests: Medieval Latin literature, especially narrative; education (grammar, rhetoric, and dialectic), poetics, and literary criticism and theory in the Middle Ages; folktales and popular culture in medieval Latin sources; Latin-vernacular relations.
+Research interests: Medieval literature, especially narrative and Latin; education (grammar, rhetoric, and dialectic), poetics, and literary criticism and theory in the Middle Ages; folktales and popular culture in medieval sources, especially Latin; Latin-vernacular relations

-Jan Ziolkowski (A.B.
-Princeton University, Ph.D.
-University of Cambridge) has focused his research and teaching on the literature of the Latin Middle Ages.
-Within medieval literature his special interests have included such areas as the classical tradition in general, the grammatico-rhetorical tradition in particular ("Literary Theory and Criticism in the Middle Ages"), the appropriation of folktales into Latin, and Germanic epic in Latin language.
-At Harvard he has chaired the Department of Comparative Literature and the Committee on Medieval Studies, in addition to (fleetingly) the Department of the Classics.
-He founded the Medieval Studies Seminar, which continues to hold regular meetings in the Barker Center that are open to the public.
-In his teaching he offers courses mainly in Classics (Medieval Latin) and in Medieval Studies.
-Currently he also directs Dumbarton Oaks Research Library and Collection, a Harvard center in Washington, D.C., with programs in Byzantine studies, Pre-Columbian studies, and Garden and Landscape studies.
+A faculty member at Harvard since 1981, he has chaired the Department of Comparative Literature and the Committee on Medieval Studies, in addition to (fleetingly) the Department of the Classics.
+In the early 1980s he founded the Medieval Studies Seminar, which continues to hold regular meetings in the Barker Center that are open to the public.
+He served three stints as chair of Comparative Literature.
+From 2007 to 2020, he directed Dumbarton Oaks Research Library and Collection, a Harvard center for the humanities and arts in Washington, D.C., with programs in Byzantine studies, Pre-Columbian studies, and Garden and Landscape studies.

 Ziolkowski has written roughly a hundred articles and around sixty book reviews.
-In books, his older ones encompass critical editions of Medieval Latin texts (such as The Cambridge Songs; Jezebel: A Norman Latin Poem of the Early Eleventh Century; and two of poetry by Nigel of Canterbury), a book on intellectual history (Alan of Lille's Grammar of Sex: The Meaning of Grammar to a Twelfth-Century Intellectual), a book on literary history (talking animals: medieval Latin beast poetry), and collections of essays written by himself and others (On Philology and Obscenity: Social Control and Artistic Creation in the European Middle Ages).
+In books, his older ones encompass critical editions of Medieval Latin texts (such as The Cambridge Songs; Jezebel: A Norman Latin Poem of the Early Eleventh Century; and two of poetry by Nigel of Canterbury), a monograph on intellectual history (Alan of Lille's Grammar of Sex: The Meaning of Grammar to a Twelfth-Century Intellectual), one on literary history (Talking Animals: Medieval Latin Beast Poetry), and collections of essays written by himself and others (On Philology and Obscenity: Social Control and Artistic Creation in the European Middle Ages).

 His side interest in the history of scholarship is evidenced in the introductions he has written for the 1993 Princeton University Press reprint of Erich Auerbach's Literary Language and its Public and the 1998 reprint of Domenico Comparetti's Vergil in the Middle Ages.
 He also translated an essay by Auerbach that was included as an appendix to the 2003 (fiftieth-anniversary) edition of Mimesis.

-Over the past decade he has been involved in three collaborative translation projects.
+In the first decade of the twenty-first century he spearheaded three collaborative translation projects.
 The first of the three, The Medieval Craft of Memory: An Anthology of Texts and Pictures, coedited by Mary Carruthers, was published in hardcover in 2002 and came into paperback in 2004.
-He edited an English translation of Dag Norberg's Introduction to the Study of Medieval Latin Versification, which was published in cloth and paper by Catholic University of America Press in 2004.
+He edited an English translation of Dag Norberg's Introduction to the Study of Medieval Latin Versification, which was brought into print in cloth and paper by Catholic University of America Press in 2004.
 This analysis and interpretation of Medieval Latin versification remains the standard work on the subject.
 Finally, a very large anthology of Latin texts and English translations on The Vergilian Tradition: The First Fifteen Hundred Years, coedited with Michael C.J.
-Putnam, was printed by Yale University Press in 2008.
+Putnam, was published by Yale University Press in 2008.
 Additional material is available on the website for the book: Virgilian Tradition.

-A final team project was A Garland of Satire, Wisdom, and History: Latin Verse from Twelfth-Century France (Carmina Houghtoniensia), which inaugurated in 2007 the series of Houghton Library Studies, distributed by Harvard University Press.
+A further team project from the same period was A Garland of Satire, Wisdom, and History: Latin Verse from Twelfth-Century France (Carmina Houghtoniensia), which inaugurated in 2007 the series of Houghton Library Studies, distributed by Harvard University Press.
 It included the work of three former graduate students, two of them Ph.D.-recipients in Medieval Latin philology.

 Medieval Latin at Harvard

-At one time or another graduate students in more than ten different humanities departments and programs at Harvard have incorporated Medieval Latin into their general examinations and/or their dissertations.
+At one time or another, graduate students in more than ten different humanities departments and programs at Harvard have incorporated Medieval Latin into their general examinations and/or their dissertations.
 Although Medieval Studies at Harvard is decentralized, the community is strong at all levels (undergraduates, graduate students, faculty, and librarians).
 Links between the Committee on Medieval Studies and the Department of the Classics have been particularly numerous and strong in both Latin and Greek.
 Since the time of the late Herbert Bloch, Classics has had a Ph.D. program in Medieval Latin philology.
-Graduates have included Marc Laureys, who heads the seminar for Medieval Latin and Neo-Latin philology at the University of Bonn in Germany; Bridget Balint, assistant professor at Indiana University; and Justin Lake, assistant professor at Texas A&M. Comparative Literature, although it does not have an explicitly labeled "medieval track," has attracted and accepted a number of medievalists who have included Medieval Latin as either their major literature or one of their minors.
+Graduates have included Marc Laureys, who heads the seminar for Medieval Latin and Neo-Latin philology at the University of Bonn in Germany; Bridget Balint, associate professor at Indiana University; Justin Lake, associate professor at Texas A&M; Justin Stover, lecturer in Medieval Latin at the University of Edinburgh; David Ungvary, assistant professor at Bard College; and Julian Yolles, Postdoctoral Research Fellow at the University of Southern Denmark.
+Over the decades Comparative Literature, although it does not have an explicitly labeled "medieval track," has attracted and accepted a number of medievalists who have included Medieval Latin as either their major literature or one of their minors.

 Resources for Research